 His association with Nelson and Winnie Mandela dates from the 1950s, both as friends and in his professional capacity as a photographer.
 Dr Peter Magubane became Madiba’s official photographer from the time of his release until his early years in the Presidency.

-He holds nine honorary doctorates and has been awarded a Cornel Cappa Lifetime Achievement Award from the International Center of Photography in New York, the Robert Capa Award, the Special Missouri Honour Medal for Distinguished Service in Journalism, the Martin Luther King Luthuli Award, a Lifetime Achievement Award from the Mother Jones Foundation and Leica Cameras, and a Fellowship by the Tom Hopkinson School of Journalism and Cultural Studies at the University of Wales.
-Early awards on home soils included an excellence in journalism award presented by Walter Cronkite and sponsored by Stellenbosch Farmers’ Winery.
+Dr Peter Magubane holds nine honorary doctorates and has been awarded a Cornel Cappa Lifetime Achievement Award from the International Center of Photography in New York.
+He has also received the Robert Capa Award, the Special Missouri Honour Medal for Distinguished Service in Journalism, the Martin Luther King Luthuli Award, a Lifetime Achievement Award from the Mother Jones Foundation and Leica Cameras, and a Fellowship by the Tom Hopkinson School of Journalism and Cultural Studies at the University of Wales.
+Early awards on home soil included an excellence in journalism award presented by Walter Cronkite and sponsored by Stellenbosch Farmers’ Winery.

-Dr Peter Magubane has twice exhibited 100 of what he considers his most iconic images of Nelson Mandela: once at a United Nations gathering in Poland, where the exhibition was opened by former Polish President Lech Walesa.
+Dr Magubane has twice exhibited 100 of what he considers his most iconic images of Nelson Mandela.
+The first exhibition was held at a United Nations gathering in Poland, where the exhibition was opened by former Polish President Lech Walesa.
 The second exhibition has been scheduled for the period 1 July to 30 September 2018 at the Nelson Mandela Gateway to Robben Island.
 These images were gifted by Dr Magubane to the Nelson Mandela Foundation.

 Dr Peter Magubane is one of South Africa’s most internationally acclaimed photographers....more